ECONOMICAL MODELLING AND ENVIRONMENTAL POLICIES

 Assessment methods and criteria

 The exam is organized in written form and divided into two parts.
-The first part (2 hours) consists of two open questions, including one designed to test the knowledge acquired on the theory of mathematical programming and CBA, and the second concerning the application of mathematical programming models and CBA in the context of environmental issues.
-The open form of the two questions aims to assess the ability of the student to trace the links between the economic theory and the analytical techniques of optimization behavior and economic assessment of environmental projects.
-The answers to the two questions are valued out of thirty.
-The second part of the exam (about 3 hours) consists of an exercise of mathematical programming or CBA to set up and solve with the techniques learned during the course and with the support of specific software for mathematical programming and CBA.
-The aim of the second part is to evaluate the ability to apply the constrained optimization techniques for the efficient allocation of scarce environmental resources and CBA for evaluating the economic impact of environmental projects.
+The first part (2 hours) consists of two open questions, including one designed to test the knowledge acquired on the theory of mathematical programming and LCA, and the second concerning the application of mathematical programming models and LCA methods in the context of environmental issues .
+The open form of the two questions used to assess the ability of the student to trace the links between economic theory and analytical techniques of optimization behavior.
+The answers to the two questions are valued in thirtieths.
+The second part of the exam (3 hours) is an exercise of mathematical programming to set up and solve with the techniques learned during the course and with the support of specific software for mathematical programming.
+The aim of the second part is to evaluate the ability to apply the constrained optimization techniques for the efficient allocation of scarce environmental resources.
 The maximum score assigned to the exercise is 30 points.
 The final assessment of the exam is calculated as the average of the two final scores.